gjbex/Fortran-MOOC/software/containers/README.md

 ## What is it?

-1. [`development_node.py`](development_node.py): hpccm defintion file that can be used to generate a Singularity recipe or a Docker file.
+1. [`development_node.py`](development_node.py): hpccm defintion file that can be used to generate a Singularity recipe, a Docker file, or a bash install script based on Ubuntu 21.04..
+1. [`development_node_20_04.py`](development_node.py): hpccm defintion file that can be used to generate a bash installer script based on Ubuntu 20.04.
 1. [`Makefile`](Makefile): make file to create the container recipes.
 1. [`development_node.def`](development_node.def): Singularity recipe for building the image.
 1. [`Dockerfile`](Dockerfile): Docker file describing the container.